US Made Supply

 Does NFPA 101 apply to single-family homes?

 No. NFPA 101 explicitly exempts one- and two-family dwellings (Section 1.1.6).
-Residential life safety for houses is covered by NFPA 101 Chapter 24 for one- and two-family dwellings only where specifically adopted, but most jurisdictions rely on the IRC (International Residential Code) for single-family homes.
+Most jurisdictions rely on the IRC (International Residential Code) for single-family residential life safety.

 When is panic hardware required versus fire exit hardware?

 Panic hardware (push bars that release the latch) is required on exit doors in assembly occupancies with 100+ occupants, educational occupancies, and high-hazard areas.
-If that door is also in a fire-rated wall or opening, you need fire exit hardware — which is panic hardware that additionally carries a fire listing, meaning it will not release the latch bolt during a fire (the latch stays engaged to maintain the fire barrier).
+If that door is also in a fire-rated wall or opening, you need fire exit hardware, which is panic hardware that additionally carries a fire listing.
+The fire listing means the latch stays engaged during a fire to maintain the fire barrier.
 Standard panic hardware retracts all latching points, which defeats the fire rating.

 Can existing buildings be grandfathered from NFPA 101 requirements?

 Partially.
-NFPA 101 has separate chapters for existing buildings (the odd-numbered occupancy chapters), which generally allow existing conditions that were compliant when built.
-However, certain requirements are retroactive regardless of when the building was constructed — notably, working fire alarms, functional emergency lighting, and unobstructed egress paths.
+NFPA 101 has separate chapters for existing buildings (the odd-numbered occupancy chapters), which generally allow conditions that were compliant when built.
+However, certain requirements are retroactive regardless of when the building was constructed: working fire alarms, functional emergency lighting, and unobstructed egress paths.
 A change of occupancy classification triggers full compliance with the new occupancy chapter.

 What is defend-in-place and where does NFPA 101 require it?